draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 vault login -method oidc
 ```

-The examples in this post focused solely on the authentication.
-The policy definitions are one of the missing pieces.
-Another is the TTL adjustments to the Vault token lifetimes.
-A more complete example containing some of the missing pieces can be found in my GitHub [here](https://github.com/draggeta/blog/tree/master/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/code).

-I hope this article can be helpful in some way.
-Until next time!
+And we're done!
+I hope this article was helpful in some way.
+Until next time